Updated: Dec 23, 2020

 But my demeanor shifted after a 45-minute telephone career consultation.

 I was firmly told not to sell myself short, not to come across as someone who has been unemployed for 20 years.
 I've been my husband's carer for 20 years he said, a paid job that has involved interactions with multiple agencies and transferable skills in exactly the type of work I want to apply for.
 I have education and volunteer experiences that contribute to my potential.
 I was even told I have a really good skill at articulating my skills and experiences and connecting them to the type of work I want to pursue.
 This shocked me.
 I thought I was nervously babbling about my experience and education.
 I felt shaky inside like I always do when talking to a stranger, but this stranger reassured me that he had done plenty of interviews for employment and that I had a gift in articulating my abilities.
-I never believed I was good at any type of communication, I just felt like I babbled an incoherent stream of honest thoughts that was definitely not articulate or academic in any sense.
+I never believed I was good at any type of communication, I just felt like I babbled an incoherent stream of honest thoughts that were definitely not articulate or academic in any sense.
 I ended the phone call with a new sense of focus and determination.
 I can do this!

 In an email I was given these encouraging words;